moinwiki/moin/docs/user/rest.rst

 ReST (ReStructured Text) Markup
 ===============================

-Features currently not working with moin's ReST parser are marked with **RSTTODO**.
+..
+ This document is duplicated within Moin2 as `/docs/user/rest.rst` and `contrib/sample/rst.data`.
+Please update both.

+Depending upon your source, this document may have been created by the Moin2 ReST parser (Docutils) or the Sphinx ReST parser.
+These parsers have slight differences in the rendering of ReST markup, some of those differences are noted below.

+The purpose of this document is to define the features of the Moin2 ReST (Docutils) parser.
+The Sphinx extensions to ReST markup that are not supported by the Docutils parser are not included here.

+See the the Docutils Restructured Text documentation for more information.

 Headings
 ========

 Rather than imposing a fixed number and order of section title adornment styles, the order enforced will be the order as encountered.
 The first style encountered will be an outermost title (like HTML H1), the second style will be a subtitle, the third will be a subsubtitle, and so on.

 The underline below the title must at least be equal to the length of the title itself.
 Failure to comply results in messages on the server log.
 Skipping a heading (e.g. putting an H5 heading directly under an H3) results in a rendering error and an error message will be displayed instead of the expected page.

 If any markup appears before the first heading on a page, then the first heading will be an H2 and all subsequent headings will be demoted by 1 level.

 **Markup**: ::